 PAMM 890: The Molecular Biology of Viruses

-This course is team taught by faculty in the UNMC Department of Pathology and Microbiology and Creighton University.
+This course is team taught by faculty in the UNMC Department of Pathology, Microbiology, and Immunology and Creighton University.
 The principles of molecular biology and their application to the study of virology are discussed in seminar format, drawing largely on the current literature.
 The contributions of virology to the understanding of general mechanisms of pathogenesis are also discussed.

 PAMM 871: Antibiotics: Mechanisms of Action and Resistance